AlecCodes/mammothLiftStatus/readme.md

 ### !PROBLEMS!

-- We need a new schema to reference in server.js and we need to modify the output of dataCleaner().
+- We need a production and development environment key, so documents aren't created twice
-- We need to confirm that the connection string is looking in the V2 collection

 ### Ideas
 - Each hour add an embedded status document to a lift document